zesty-io/zestyio-atom/README.md

 ### Release Notes

+Release 0.39.0

+* Initialize added, which creates a zesty.json file and prompts login

 Release 0.38.0

-* Removed arbritary dates in zesty.io
+* Removed arbitrary dates in zesty.io
 * added instantiate call to dropdown menu
 * Functionality: pull latest file from cloud available (ctrl + alt + g), or right click zesty.io pull
-* Functionality: command to get new files avaialbe from dropdown or shortcut (ctrl + alt + a)
+* Functionality: command to get new files available from dropdown or shortcut (ctrl + alt + a)
 * Functionality: dropdown menu option to get all files and overwrite the existing one
 * Functionality: login available from dropdown or shortcut (ctrl + alt + l)
 * UX: After an instance sync, file context updates